olcf/pkpass/docs/source/Commands.rst

                             The slot number of the card that should be used --certpath CERTPATH   Path to directory containing public keys.
 Certificates must end in '.cert'
-      --connect CONNECT     Connection string for the api to retrieve certs -e ESCROW_USERS, --escrow_users ESCROW_USERS
+      --color COLOR         Disable color or not, accepts true/false --connect CONNECT     Connection string for the api to retrieve certs -e ESCROW_USERS, --escrow_users ESCROW_USERS
                             Escrow users list is a comma sepearated list of